Ancientkingg/tijdcapsule/PRIVACY.md

 Contact Us

-If you have any questions about this Privacy Policy, please contact us at [your email address].
+If you have any questions about this Privacy Policy, please contact us at privacy@samuelbruin.com

 Disclaimer